+What does a strong product development process look like?
 Companies that use PLM systems are more likely to meet their goals and achieve NPI success by:

 - Aggregating entire product design.
 Creating a single, centralized, and controlled system to bring complex product designs (e.g., electrical, mechanical, software, drawings) together into a single source of truth.